 Instructions

-- Melt chocolate chips and then set aside to cool
+- Melt chocolate in a small bowl and set aside to cool2 ounces unsweetened chocolate

 - Set your mixer to medium speed and get ready to add the eggs one at a time.
 After each egg, let the mixer for for 4-5 minutes before you add the next egg.
-So this whole process will take somewhere between 15 and 20 minutes.
+So this whole process will take somewhere between 15 and 20 minutes.4 large eggs

 - Make sure the chocolate is cooled but not hardened, then add to the butter mixture.
 Beat until well combined.
 By the end you will have a light and fluffy, smooth and creamy chocolaty pillow of goodness.

-- Pour the filling into the crust and refrigerate for at least two hours
+- Pour the filling into the crust and refrigerate for at least two hours, but overnight is preferred.

 Bridget Hujara